YassineEng/YassineEng.github.io/site/collections/_projects/2025-10-28-sql-etl-data-warehouse.md

 order: 2
 ---

-This is an Airbnb Data Warehouse ETL (Extract, Transform, Load) pipeline, designed to process raw Airbnb data (csv.gz) and load it into a SQL Server data warehouse.
-The pipeline includes modules for analysis, cleaning, validation, and loading, along with robust database management features.
+<p style="margin-left: 20px;">This is an Airbnb Data Warehouse ETL (Extract, Transform, Load) pipeline, designed to process raw Airbnb data (csv.gz) and load it into a SQL Server data warehouse.
+The pipeline includes modules for analysis, cleaning, validation, and loading, along with robust database management features.</p>

 <table>
   <thead>